Toolbox for reconstructing quantum theory from rules on information acquisition

-The analysis of $O$'s and $S$'s relation would be incomplete without explicitly {\it quantifying} the information which $O$ has acquired about $S$ by means of interrogations with questions.
-In (\ref{totalinfo}) we have implicitly defined the total amount of $O$'s information about $S$ -- once the latter is in a state $\vec{y}_{O\rightarrow S}$ -- as \ba I_{O\rightarrow S}(\vec{y}_{O\rightarrow S})=\sum_{i=1}^{D_N}\,\alpha_i,\nn \ea where $\alpha_i$ quantifies $O$'s information about the outcome of question $Q_i\in\cq_{M_N}$ and satisfies the bounds (\ref{infoineq}).
-We shall impose elementary consistency conditions on the relation $\alpha_i(\vec{y}_{O\rightarrow S})$ in subsection \ref{sec_elcond} and subsequently implement principles \ref{pres} and \ref{time} to finally derive its explicit functional relation in section \ref{sec_infomeasure}.
-Beforehand, we clarify that the information measure we seek to derive here is conceptually distinct from the standard Shannon entropy.
+In (\ref{totalinfo}) we have implicitly defined the total amount of $O$'s information about $S$ -- once the latter is in a state $\vec{y}_{O\rightarrow S}$ -- as \ba I_{O\rightarrow S}(\vec{y}_{O\rightarrow S})=\sum_{i=1}^{D_N}\,\alpha_i(\vec{y}_{O\rightarrow S}),\nn \ea where $\alpha_i$ quantifies $O$'s information about the outcome of question $Q_i\in\cq_{M_N}$ and satisfies the bounds (\ref{infoineq}).
+We shall begin in subsection \ref{sec_shannon} by clarifying that the information measure we seek to derive here is conceptually distinct from the standard Shannon entropy, before imposing elementary consistency conditions on the relation $\alpha_i(\vec{y}_{O\rightarrow S})$ in subsection \ref{sec_elcond}.
+Subsequently, we use these conditions and implement rules \ref{pres} and \ref{time} to establish that the set of possible time evolutions defines a group and, finally, to derive the explicit functional form of $I_{O\rightarrow S}$ in subsection \ref{sec_infomeasure}.
+This discussion will also unravel properties of state spaces and lead to the notion of pure states.